 The streaming platform Twitch has seen tremendous growth since its inception in 2011, launching mainly as a platform for videogame players.
 Over the years, it has branched out and become a multifaceted streaming platform that is renowned for esports and other types of gameplay streams.
-Another notable recent trend being the expansion of online slot streaming, with thousands of top online casino enthusiasts watching professional gamblers playing slots for huge stakes.
+Another notable recent trend being the expansion of online slot streaming, with thousands of top slot sites enthusiasts watching professional gamblers playing slots for huge stakes.

-These slot streaming channels are a unique yet entertaining way to explore new and exciting slots and other casino games.
+These slot streaming channels are a unique yet entertaining way to explore new slots and other casino games.
 Some of the biggest Twitch casino streaming stars, including the likes of TrainWrecksTV, Roshtein, ClassyBeef and LosPollosTV, enjoy tens of thousands of viewers.

 But just how do these Twitch channels make money?
 Are they even paid at all?
 We at SlotSource.ca are here to answer these questions and more!
 So, continue reading our extensive guide to discover all there is to know about slots streaming on Twitch.

 To those still unfamiliar with Twitch, it can seem like a very confusing site.
 However, the platform is relatively straightforward to navigate, and with the proper hardware, anyone can broadcast their gameplay on Twitch.